crosscompute/crosscompute-docs/docs/automation-framework/configuration.md

 environment:
   variables:
     - id: { id of the environment variable to make available to your script }
+  interval: { interval to wait before running your scripts again }
+  container:
     image: { image of the container that you want to use to run your script }
+    packages:
+      - id: { id of the package that you want installed }
+        manager: { manager that you want to use to install the package }
+        repository: { repository of packages e.g. rpmfusion-free }
   processor: { processor type you want to use to run your script,
                either cpu or gpu }
   memory: { memory amount you want to reserve to run your script }
   batch: { batch concurrency, either process, thread or single }
-  interval: { interval to wait before running your scripts again }
 display:
   styles:
     - uri: { uri to CSS stylesheet that will style your templates }